prisma/prisma1/docs/1.1/04-Reference/04-Clusters/01-Overview.md

 You can list your clusters and associated information using `prisma cluster list`.
 If you're authenticated with the Prisma Cloud, the command will also output the clusters you've configured there.

 ## Cluster deployment

-Prisma services are deployed with the Prisma CLI.
-Because the Prisma deployment infrastructure is based on [Docker](https://docs.docker.com), a number of commands in the Prisma CLI actually are simple _proxies_ for the [Docker CLI](https://docs.docker.com/engine/reference/commandline/cli).
-In fact, all of the `prisma local <subcommand>` commands as well as the `prisma cluster logs` command fall into that category.

-- `prisma local start`: Starts the Prisma Docker containers by invoking [`docker-compose up`](https://docs.docker.com/compose/reference/up/)
-- `prisma local stop`: Stops the Prisma Docker containers by invoking [`docker stop`](https://docs.docker.com/engine/reference/commandline/stop/)
-- `prisma local upgrade`: Downloads the [latest Prisma images](https://hub.docker.com/r/prismagraphql/prisma/tags/) from Docker Hub using [`docker pull`](https://docs.docker.com/engine/reference/commandline/pull/)
-- `prisma local nuke`: Hard-resets the local development cluster by invoking [`docker-compose kill`](https://docs.docker.com/compose/reference/kill/), [`docker-compose down`](https://docs.docker.com/compose/reference/down/) and [`docker-compose up`](https://docs.docker.com/compose/reference/up/) (in that order)
-- `prisma cluster logs`: Shows the logs of the Docker containers using [`docker logs`](https://docs.docker.com/engine/reference/commandline/logs/)

-Check the tutorials for setting up the Docker container for the [Local Cluster](alias-meemaesh3k) or on [Digital Ocean](!alias-texoo9aemu).